FAIRmat-NFDI/nexus_definitions/manual/source/classes/contributed_definitions/apm-structure.rst

 NXapm_paraprobe application definitions are in fact pairs of application definitions.
 One for the configuration (input) side and one for the results (output) side.
-For each tool one such pair is proposed:
+For each tool one such pair is proposed.
+The tool-specific application definition inherit common parameter and settings from the following tool agnostic application definitions:

-    :ref:`NXapm_paraprobe_transcoder_config`, :ref:`NXapm_paraprobe_transcoder_results`:
+    :ref:`NXapm_paraprobe_tool_config`, :ref:`NXapm_paraprobe_tool_results`:
-        Configuration and the results respectively of the paraprobe-transcoder tool.
+       Configuration and results respectively.

-        Load POS, ePOS, APSuite APT, RRNG, RNG, and NeXus NXapm files.
-        Store reconstructed positions, ions, and charge states.
+These are the proposed pairs for all tools in the toolbox:

     :ref:`NXapm_paraprobe_ranger_config`, :ref:`NXapm_paraprobe_ranger_results`:
         Configuration and results respectively of the paraprobe-ranger tool.